Leppävaara – Cluster of traffic and business

 Leppävaara is the largest and most active of Espoo’s centres with great connections all around the metropolitan area.
 Leppävaara is the third biggest public transport hub in the Helsinki Metropolitan Area.
 Because of the good public transport connections, only half of the households in Leppävaara own a car.
 Services, shops, workplaces, exercise and recreational possibilities are within walking distance and outdoors activities nearby.

-You can read more about development projects in Leppävaara from our Finnish website.
+You can read more about Leppävaara in Finnish from our Finnish website.

 Leppävaara is also a cultural and entertainment centre.
 Sello Library with its concert halls, the Gallen-Kallela Museum, movie theatres, several restaurants, GLO Hotel and recreational activities such as a bowling alley are available in Leppävaara.
 Shopping centre Sello is one of the biggest and most ecological shopping centres in the Nordic countries.

-Leppävaara Sports Park is the biggest of Espoo’s seven sports parks and offers a wide range of different sports activities.
+is the biggest of Espoo’s seven sports parks and offers a wide range of different sports activities.
 There’s an athletics stadium, a swimming hall with an outdoor pool, and an ice rink.
 In the near future, a new athletics-oriented multi-function hall will be built in the middle of the sports park.
-Kilo riding hall and a golf driving range, Vermo harness racing centre close to an up-and-coming horse riding centre, a disc golf course and the Angry Birds Park are also located in Leppävaara.
+Kilo and Leppävaara Manor riding halls and a golf driving range, Vermo harness racing centre close to an up-and-coming horse riding centre, a disc golf course and the Angry Birds Park are also located in Leppävaara.

 Leppävaara is an active education centre that provides opportunities to study for all ages.
-In addition to the extensive network of comprehensive schools and the general upper secondary school with a sports emphasis, Leppävaara also has Metropolia’s technical degree programmes to offer, as well as the education provided by Laurea University of Applied Sciences and the Adult Education Centre.
+In addition to the extensive network of comprehensive schools and the general upper secondary school with a sports emphasis, Leppävaara also has education provided by Laurea University of Applied Sciences to offer and the Adult Education Centre.

 Companies located in Suur-Leppävaara: